nbfc-linux/nbfc-qt/README.md

 **nbfc-qt-config** is a GUI for creating and editing model configuration files. (**NOT YET RELEASED**)

-ALl programs support both PyQt5 and PyQt6.
+All programs support both PyQt5 and PyQt6.

 Installation
 ------------